multiformats/github-mgmt/README.md

 ### Merges

-Because we don't have merge queue functionality enabled for the repository yet, after a merge, wait for the `Apply` workflow to complete.
-After that, update outstanding PRs so that their plans are recreated.
+Because we don't have merge queue functionality enabled for the repository yet, after a merge, wait for the `Apply` and `Update` workflows to complete before merging any other PRs.